-In his review of ‘Factfulness – why things are better than you think’ by Hans Rosling et al., sociologist Roland Paulsen cautions against the simplified and optimistic view of facts presented in the book.
+In his review of ‘Factfulness – why things are better than you think’ by Hans Rosling, Ola Rosling and Anna Rosling Ronnlund, sociologist Roland Paulsen cautions against the simplified and optimistic view of facts presented in the book.

-“It doesn’t so much matter what the correct facts are, [what matters] is what is being interpreted from them and what is actually worth presenting”, he says in relation to the critique.
+“It doesn’t so much matter what the correct facts are, [what matters] is what is being interpreted from them and what is actually worth presenting”, Paulsen says in relation to his critique.

 The critique does not end there.

-In his two debate articles in DN, Paulsen finds that Rosling and the other co-authors behind ‘Factfulness’ fail to provide enough critical discussions on issues of global inequality and economy in their due contexts.
+In his two DN debate articles, Paulsen finds that Rosling and the other co-authors behind ‘Factfulness’ fail to provide enough critical discussions on issues of global inequality and economy in their due contexts.

-He also finds that other, similarly difficult, issues are not addressed enough, and questions whether when a book calls itself ‘Factfulness’ it should do a better job of including all possible findings into its midst of posited truths.
+He also finds that other, similarly difficult, issues are not addressed sufficiently.
+As a consequence he asks if, when a book calls itself ‘Factfulness’, it should perhaps do a better job of including all possible findings into the midst of its posited truths.

 Other areas singled out by the sociologist include statistics that “illustrate how, for instance, giant pandas and black rhinos have had an increase in populations, yet [they] forget to mention that biodiversity is still rapidly declining worldwide”.